kyusuncho/kyusuncho.github.io/_pages/about.md

 I work on 3D computer vision and 3D synthesis to solve problems in grapphics and multi-modal computer vision.
 Since 2021, I have been a member of the [Computer Vision Lab](https://cvlab.kaist.ac.kr/home), under the guidance of Professor Seungryong Kim.
 I began my graduate studies in March 2022.
 I did my undergrad at the Statistics Department of Korea University.

-I am interested in 3D avatar synthesis and controlling them with multi-modal inputs.
+I am interested in synthesizing 3D avatars from images and controlling them with multi-modal inputs.
 I am currently looking for interships and opportunities to talk to senior AI reserchers in the same field.
 Feel free to contact me via e-mail [kyustorm7@korea.ac.kr](kyustorm7@korea.ac.kr).